ndangles/twitchext-helper/README.md

 "location" -> This should be filled with an 'absolute' path to a file holding a variable called 'jwt_secret'.
 See examples below

 "client_id" -> This lets you set the client_id of your extensions once.
+When kept as default 'null' then it is expected for you to pass this value to every function that requires it

-When kept as default 'null' then it is expected for you to pass this value to every function that required it
+"client_secret" -> This lets you set the client_secret of your extension.
+When kept as default 'null' then it is expected for you to pass this value to every function that requires it

 Example Custom Configuration Usage: